Frequently Asked Questions

-CAN MY CHILD TRY A COUPLE OF CLASSES FOR FREE?
+CAN MY CHILD TRY A COUPLE OF CLASSES BEFORE I COMMIT?

 Of course!
-We always allow at least 2 weeks of free classes for those who aren't yet certain if they want to commit to a full year.
+We always allow at least 2 weeks of taster classes for those who aren't yet certain if they want to commit to a full year.
 If after those two weeks you want to sign up, excellent!
 If not, it's no problem!

 DO I NEED TO BE A NATIVE ENGLISH SPEAKER TO JOIN EYT?

 No!
 Any child can join EYT, although it certainly helps to have a reasonable level of English when you begin.
 This being said, about half of our students are not native speakers, and come from all over the globe.
 Many students have joined us speaking a relatively low level of English, and coupled with separate English classes, have managed to leave us with a fluent level of English a few years later.
 EYT is not a language school, but it can be an excellent place to practice your English as you learn.